1: Introduction

 In basic terms, what the CCBY license indicates is that educators, students, and other interested parties may download, deconstruct, rebuild, amend, and/or remediate this text to their heart’s content.
 The only stipulation is that attribution must always be provided when this text is shared in whole or in part.
 You can follow the link to find out more about the CC BY 4.0 DEED.

-The previously published OER text that some sections of this book are based on is called Writing for Strategic Communication Industries by Jasmine Roberts.
-Any content in this text based on sections from Ms. Roberts' book is clearly labeled.
+Two previously published OER texts that some sections of this book are based on include Writing for Strategic Communication Industries by Jasmine Roberts and Tools for Podcasting by Jill Olmsted.
+Any content in this text that is based on or that is a direct remix of selections from those two texts is clearly labeled.
+Any author remixing chapters from this text should provide appropriate attribution for Ms. Roberts, M.A., Ms. Olmsted, M.A., and/or Mark Poepsel, Ph.D. and Mitchell Haas, MSLIS.

 Images

-Images used in this text either come from image sharing platforms with expressly written open copyright policies, such as Unsplash, or they have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY license.
+Images used in this text either come from image sharing platforms with open copyright policies, such as Unsplash, or they have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY license.

 Suggestions for improving The OER Guide to Media Writing should be sent to the corresponding author, Mark Poepsel at mpoepse@siue.edu.